Meaning of Incoterms in global trade

 With CPT incoterms, the seller is responsible for arranging the carriage to the named destination but is not responsible for the goods’ insurance to that location.
 The risk and the transfer of the goods occur once the seller has delivered the goods to the destination.

-In other words, the seller will pay the freight until the goods are delivered to the destination as specified on the contract.
-Normally this destination includes the air freight or container shipment.
+In other words, the seller will pay the freight until the goods are delivered to the destination as specified in the contract.
+Typically this destination includes air freight or container shipment.

 Carriage and Insurance Paid To (CIP)